YoshidomeGroup-Hydration/PorousGen/README.md

 cd repro/
 bash run_codes_all.sh
 ```
-All generated outputs (PNG, TXT) will be stored automatically in the results directory.
+All generated outputs will be stored automatically in the results directory.